mjcaisse/cppnow-website/src/pages/location/lodging.md

 Although C++Now has reserved a large block of rooms at the [Aspen Meadows Resort](https://www.aspenmeadows.com/), registrations are expected to exceed capacity.
 Please make reservations as soon as possible to avoid the need to find other accommodations.

 #### Rates
-* For Sunday May 7th - Friday May 12th, inclusive:
+* For Monday May 8th - Friday May 12th, inclusive:
   * **$222 per night** - One Bedroom Suite
   * **$202 per night** - Junior Suite (single or double occupancy)
-* For Saturday May 6th and Saturday May 13th:
+* For Sunday May 7th and Saturday May 13th:
   * **$250 per night** - For both room types (Junior Suite and One Bedroom Suite)

 A resort fee ($40 per night) and tax (11.3%) will be added to each night's reservation.